Bayesian Invariance Modeling of Multi-Environment Data: Synthetic data study

 Considering only the first two environments ($p_1(x,y)$, $p_2(x,y)$), both $\di{x}{1}$ and $\di{x}{1:2}$ are invariant features.
 As a result, the posterior places mass on both $z = [1, 0]$ and $z = [1, 1]$, as shown in \Cref{fig:synthetic-uq} (left).
 When the third environment ($p_3(x,y)$) is introduced, only $\di{x}{1}$ remains invariant, and the posterior consequently concentrates on $z = [1, 0]$, as shown in \Cref{fig:synthetic-uq} (right).

-In addition, we include the following two examples where there exist multiple invariant solutions in limited number of environments.
-In both cases, when $E=2$, there are two sets of invariant features within the first two environments; but after we include a third environment, only one set of invariant features remains.
-We observe similar uncertainty quantification behaviors as in Example 1.
+We include two further examples in which multiple invariant solutions exist under a limited number of environments.
+In both cases, $E=2$ admits two distinct invariant feature selectors within the first two environments; after introducing a third environment, only one remains identifiable.
+The posterior tracks this transition in each case.

-\paragraph{Example 2.} The joint distributions $\{p_e(x,y)\}_{e=1}^3$ are given by
+\parhead{Example 2.} The joint distributions $\{p_e(x,y)\}_{e=1}^3$ are given by

 where

 $\di{x}{1:2}$ is the only set of invariant features across $\calE = \{1,2,3\}$ with $z^* = [1,1]$ the invariant feature selector.
 But within the first two environments $\calE'=\{1,2\}$, $z=[1,0]$ is also an invariant feature selector: By \Cref{def:pooled-conditional}, the pooled conditional within $\calE'$ is